 - New adult patients registering with the practice will be offered a new patient medical appointment with the Healthcare Assistant.

-- Patients will be referred to a consultant or other suitable specialist when the Clinician feels this is necessary.
+- Patients will be referred to a consultant or other suitable specialist when the clinician feels this is necessary.

 - Complaints will be dealt with by our practice manager or their deputy who will refer complaints to the clinicians where appropriate and in line with our complaints procedure which is available on our website or at reception.